Available via API | Available via SDK | Needs configuration on Veriff’s side | Needs a separate integration | Needs a separate webhook |

 Veriff strongly recommends that you create and send us the endUserId or vendorData

-To add more flexibility to the solution, you can define which document types are accepted to perform the verification.
+To add more flexibility to the solution, you have the option to define which document types are accepted to perform the verification.
+Note that this option is not available by default.

-You can pass them when creating a session with POST /sessions, using the proofOfAddress.acceptableTypes
+When enabled for your solution, you can pass the document types when creating a session with POST /sessions, using the proofOfAddress.acceptableTypes array.

 Flow overview

-The flow is a bit different, depending on the method you are using to verify your end-users with Veriff.
+The flow is a bit different, depending on the Proof of Address related solutions you are using, and wether you are using Veriff through SDK or via API.

 Proof of Address Extraction